reisneto/amp/README.md

 - change this application name
 - change *targets* to your application ip
 - `mkdir prometheus/data`
+- sudo chown 777 prometheus/ (so docker user can access it)

 ### Grafana
 - `mkdir grafana/data`
+- sudo chown 777 grafana/ (so docker user can access it)

 ## Starting containers